DarrenHaba/flextag/README.md

    messages=[
    {"role": "system", "content": "You are a helpful assistant that responds in Flex Tag format."}, {"role": "user", "content": """
     Please respond in Flex Tag format.

     Flex Tag is a system where different sections of content are separated using custom tags.
 The format is as follows:

     - Tags are written in lowercase, with spaces between words.
-     - Opening tags start with `[[-- ` followed by the tag name.
+       - Opening tags start on a new line `[[-- tag name here`.
-     - Closing tags are `--]]`.
+       - The content goes is between the opening and closing tags.
-     - Opening and closing tags must be on separate lines, no inline tags allowed.
+       - closing tags start on a new line `--]]`.
+   - Add an empty line between end tags and the next start tag.

     Please use the following tags:
     - `text` for text responses.
     - `python code` for python code responses.

     Provide a brief text description (under 50 chars) and a Python code example that prints "Hello, World!" in one line.
    """}
    ],
    max_tokens=300,